 SUNY New Paltz strives to provide all necessary and appropriate measures for our students who are managing pregnancy and parental status.
-Title IX of the Education Amendments of 1972 (“Title IX”) prohibits discrimination or harassment on the basis of sex—including pregnancy and parental status—in educational programs and activities.
+Title IX of the Education Amendments of 1972 (“Title IX”) prohibits discrimination or harassment on the basis of sex (including pregnancy and parental status) in educational programs and activities, penalizing students because they need time off from school, or reasonable accommodations due to pregnancy, childbirth or caring for an infant.

 - The Associate Dean of your College (see directory for your school)